Smartphones of Android users are again under a malware attack, this time with unsolicited unwanted ads.

 Zhang wrote that Kemoge not only displays unwanted ads but also contains right root exploits.

 Through these exploits, the malware targets various Android devices.
-If a hacker is able to conduct exploit successfully, it becomes easier to gain full control on the device.
+If a hacker is able to conduct an exploit successfully, it becomes easier to gain full control on the device.